 The DB11 is most definitely a GT car.
 There’s plenty of length in the suspension travel which gives it a wonderfully relaxed feeling over bigger bumps and makes it a very nice place to do a long journey (just as well, given that we covered about 1500 miles in one while delivering it to the launch location in Tuscany).
 Despite this focus, the DB11 still has that underlying quality of engineering and setup defined by Matt Becker-era Astons.

 The steering is surprisingly quick and the balance of the chassis is beautiful.
 Throw it at a fast corner and you get this wonderful feeling of the car leaning into its outside rear wheel and encouraging you to get on the throttle early to drive hard through a corner.
 It really does inspire confidence and even over the limit you seem to have plenty of time, with the quick steering easily stabilising the angle.

 Subscribe to evo magazine

-Overall, the DB11 is a rather lovely thing.
-It was a great car for eating the miles across France, Belgium, Germany, Switzerland and Italy and was then very enjoyable on the more flowing roads of Tuscany when we got there.
+In any form, the DB11 is a rather lovely thing.
+On our test it proved a great car for eating the miles across France, Belgium, Germany, Switzerland and Italy and was then very enjoyable on the more flowing roads of Tuscany when we got there.
 Tighter, bumpier roads are not really its thing, but that’s fine.
 Aston is determined that each of its new generation of cars should be distinct both in terms of looks and dynamics and the DB11 fulfils the GT role very well indeed.